 Instance Subidentifier The Instance Subidentifier defines the message you query, if the selected OID has multiple data.
 Rule Set to Use Name of the rule set to be used for this service.
 The Rule Set name must be a valid Rule Set.
-6.3.8 RELP Listener The RELP listener support the new reliable event logging protocol (RELP), which enables a more reliable transmission of messages than plain tcp syslog protocol.
+6.4.8 RELP Listener The RELP listener support the new reliable event logging protocol (RELP), which enables a more reliable transmission of messages than plain tcp syslog protocol.
 The service permits to accept messages from senders who themselves support RELP.
 Other than that it is using a different communications protocol, the RELP listener is functionally equivalent to the syslog listener.
+The RELP Listener will automatically listen on all available IP Addresses which includes IPv4 and IPv6.
+This is due the librelp implementation method.